 How Builders Risk Differs From Traditional Homeowners Insurance

-Builders risk insurance and homeowners insurance serve different purposes:
+Builders risk and homeowners insurance serve different purposes:

-• Builders risk insurance: Covers the property under construction, including materials and equipment, for risks like fire, theft, and weather damage.
-It’s a temporary policy that ends once the project is completed.
+- Builders risk insurance: Covers the structure under construction, temporary structures, and building materials against fire, theft, vandalism, or weather events.
+It ends when the project is finished.

 What It Doesn’t Cover